 Canon strives to improve energy efficiency at operational sites in order to restrict the volume of CO2 emissions during operation.

-We are currently working to expand the use of renewable energy, especially in Europe, while keeping regional renewable energy uptake status and economic feasibility under consideration.
-For example, three main sites of Axis Communications AB (Sweden) and three group companies of Océ purchase nearly 100% of their energy from renewable sources.
+Canon is currently working to expand the use of renewable energy, especially in Europe, while keeping regional renewable energy uptake status and economic feasibility under consideration.

 Océ Technologies, a Canon Group company, employs geothermal energy storage systems that uses the temperature differential with groundwater to power heating and cooling systems.
 Compared with conventional systems that are powered by electricity or natural gas, this results in lowering CO2 emissions.
 The company also buys nearly all its power from renewable sources such as wind.

 In order to reduce CO2 emissions from product distribution, Canon has undertaken several initiatives: modal shifts that utilize transport modes with a lower environmental impact, improving loading efficiency by downsizing of products and packaging, diversion or direct-shipment from production sites, and shortening routes by consolidating distribution centers.
 In addition to these initiatives, to further improve transport efficiency, instead of the traditional one-way transport of containers with cargo, we have been actively pursuing Container Round Use (CRU), which includes not just containers within the Canon Group, but also containers imported by other companies for us to export.
 We are working with carriers and container transporters to expand the initiative in regions.
 We are also expanding the initiative to our overseas sites, and have introduced it in China, Vietnam, Thailand, the Philippines, and Malaysia.

 In 2017, CO2 emissions from logistics operations amounted to 291 kilotons, a decrease of one kiloton compared to 2016.